All-Ages Helmet Laws for Bicycle Riders

 Spain adopted a mandatory helmet law for cycling outside of cities in 2004.
 Helmets are not compulsory in towns and may be removed while climbing steep hills.
 In addition, Spain adopted a mandatory helmet law for riders under 17 in March of 2014.

-Mexico City briefly adopted a mandatory helmet law, but this article on the European Bicycle Federation site says they repealed it in February of 2010 in an effort to support their shared bicycle rental program, Ecobici.
+Mexico City briefly adopted a mandatory helmet law, but an article on the European Bicycle Federation site said they repealed it in February of 2010 in an effort to support their shared bicycle rental program, Ecobici.
 We have more comments on our page on shared bicycle programs.

 In April of 2003 the Union Cycliste Internationale (UCI) announced that it intended to make helmet use compulsory in the professional races it sanctions.
 The ruling has stuck this time (in 1991 an compulsory helmet rule was rejected by the riders).
 It followed several well-publicized deaths, including that of Kazakh rider Andrei Kivilev.
 Kivilev died of a head injury without a helmet.
 The impetus for the ruling had also grown since a helmeted rider fell on a turn at an intersection in a rainy Dutch stage of the Tour de France and hit his head on a concrete bollard in the center of the road, but to the astonishment of the crowd got up and raced away.
 In 2004 the UCI even extended its requirement for impact protection to the teardrop-shaped "chrono" helmets the riders use in time trials for better aerodynamics.
 The rule has an exemption for elite riders in climbs of more than 5 km.

-At present the pace of new helmet laws has slowed to almost zero.
+At present the pace of new helmet laws has slowed to almost zero, with the exception of helmet requirements in electric bike laws.
 Attempts to extend laws to cover adults have been unsuccessful.
 Urban riders are increasingly questioning the need for helmets, and certainly the need for helmet laws.
 WABA, our parent organization, has taken a position opposing the extension of the Maryland state helmet law to adults.
 A pendulum is swinging.
 We expect it to swing back eventually as injuries show up, but the positive experience with shared bicycle programs has raised basic questions about the need for helmets, and younger riders are reconsidering.
 We regard all that as a fashion trend and remain convinced that bike riders need helmets.

 If you see outdated information on this page, please inform us by email.
 This is a difficult page to keep current!